akudilcz/uah-gist-mutraff-bastra/BASTRA_INSTALLATION_REQUISITES.md

 Python 2.7.6
 ```
-If not found, check with oyur administrator how to install it or check your OS distribution help files.
+If not found, check with your administrator how to install it or check your OS distribution help files.

 ## pip
 Check the pip v2.7 is installed: